jasp-stats/jasp-desktop/Resources/Help/analyses/ttestindependentsamples.md

 - % CI for Mean difference/location parameter: The confidence interval for the mean difference/location parameter.
 By default this is set to 95%.
   - Lower: The lower bound of the confidence interval.
   - Upper: The upper bound of the confidence interval.
-- Effect Size: For the Student t-test and Welch t-test, the effect size is given by Cohen's d; for the Mann-Whitney test, the effect size is given by the rank biserial correlation.
+- Effect Size: For the Student t-test and Welch t-test, the effect size is given by Cohen's d/Glass' delta/Hedges' g; for the Mann-Whitney test, the effect size is given by the rank biserial correlation.
 - % CI for Effect Size: The confidence interval for the effect size.
 By default this is set to 95%.
     - Lower: The lower bound of the confidence interval.
     - Upper: The upper bound of the confidence interval.